Winter Recreation in Oakridge, Oregon

 Fat bike riding on snow in Oregon

-For a completely novel winter experience take a guided ride on a “fat bike”, which has big, soft tires that roll over snow.
+For a completely unique winter experience take a guided ride on a “fat bike”, which has big, soft tires that roll over snow.
 Bundle up with us to experience the crisp, clean winter air and the beauty of the snow-covered Cascade Mountains on a fat bike.
-Routes are determined by the snow conditions: You might ride on fat tire bike-specific trails or cruise deeper into the backcountry on higher elevation groomed roads.
+Routes are determined by the snow conditions, options include: fat tire bike-specific trails, snow packed roads and trails to Tumalo Falls or cruise deeper into the highcountry to Todd lake and beyond.

 Fat biking is suitable for intermediate to expert riders and folks who are comfortable exercising outside in winter for 3 hours at a time.
 Fat biking can be surprisingly difficult and therefore are not suitable for beginner cyclists or folks who are new to winter recreation.